 Non-compete agreements are critically important to you as an employee.
 They can spell the difference between pursuing the career you want and having to sit on the sidelines for years in order because of a company that you no longer work for.
 The law here is complex, and you will not want to make a mistake.
 If you have questions, feel free to contact Steinberg Law by phone or using the contact form above.

-In the meantime you can find more information by going to our blog and searching for "non-compete."
+In the meantime you can find more information by going to New Jersey Employment, Business & Aviation Law Blog and searching for "non-compete."
 You'll find lots more interesting information there.